pbuckner/x-plane_plugins/XPython/docs/source/development/modules/widgetdefs.rst

 The dispatching modes describe how the widgets library sends out messages.

  .. py:data:: xpMode_Direct
+  :value: 0

   The message will only be sent to the target widget.

  .. py:data:: xpMode_UpChain
+  :value: 1

   The message is sent to the target widget, then up the chain of parents until the message is handled or a parentless widget is reached.

  .. py:data:: xpMode_Recursive
+  :value: 2

   The message is sent to the target widget and then all of its children recursively depth-first.

  .. py:data:: xpMode_DirectAllCallbacks
+  :value: 3

   The message is sent just to the target, but goes to every callback, even if it is handled.

  .. py:data:: xpMode_Once
+  :value: 4

   The message is only sent to the very first handler even if it is not accepted.
 (This is really only useful for some internal Widget Lib